 Widest available temperature range: 4.2 to 1273 K

 Temperature options include a cryostat, high-temperature oven, and single stage variable temperature insert.
-The combined temperature range of the options is 4.2 to 1273 K, and all three options quickly slide into place and are auto-detected by the system's software - video demonstration.
+The combined temperature range of the options is 4.2 to 1273 K, and all three options quickly slide into place and are auto-detected by the system's software.

 7400-S series VSM